Creativity Explored offers a number of programs designed to maximize each studio artist’s artmaking experience.

 Guest Artist Workshop Program

 On a regular basis, Creativity Explored hosts workshops taught by professional artists from around the world.
 Workshops are scheduled two days per week for four to twelve weeks to provide studio artists the opportunity to experiment with a wide variety of media and learn new techniques.
 Workshops have included creating wearable art, both linocut and fabric printing techniques, figure drawing, papier mache vessel building, life drawing, mapmaking, and found object sculpture.

 Become a Guest Artist at Creativity Explored

 If you are a visual artist interested in teaching a workshop in one of our studios, you may want to become a Creativity Explored Guest Artist.
-We are accepting proposals to teach 2105 workshops though December 15, 2014.
-If you are interested in submitting a proposal, please click here to review the application guidelines.
+We are currently not accepting applications and will update this page when we are soliciting proposals.